mobgen/halo-documentation/pages/cms/content/cms_content_modules.md

 Content items are each of the items that comply the structure of a module, so if we keep going with the same example, a module called books can have content items of books, which is the real data.

-## Module Configuration

-You can configure the modules by accessing the left panel menu <span class="fa fa-bars"/> content icon.
-When creating a module you can customize 3 main parameters:

-- **Module structure**: Here you will define the fields of a module.
-Imagine your entity book has an ISBN, an internal id, a title and some description.
-Each of this elements is a field, and you can select the type of field so HALO can make some checks and validations agains it.
-- **Segmentation tags**: You can configure which tags will be available for this content.
-A tag is just a way to differenciate content and the audiences it has access.
-Lets say we have some content that is only available for US market, but not for UK, then we can add a market tag to avoid it to appear for those markets.
-- **Push templates**: You can also schedule with the content items a push notification.
-This way you can update the apps in background seemlesly and without worrying about the publication time.

-You can also assign the users that have access to this module using the '*assign users*' form.

-{% include warning.html content="You can also change the name of the module, but keep in mind this is very risky since the applications in production may crash and stop showing the content" %}

 ## Operations over a Module

 ### Create a Content Module